rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 ## Maintaining backwards compatibility

-As we gradually moved libraries and individual components from the asset pipeline to Webpack, we needed to maintain backwards compatibility with our legacy JavaScript—-the "unmigrated" portion of our codebase.
+As we moved libraries and individual components from the asset pipeline to Webpack, we needed to maintain backwards compatibility with our legacy JavaScript—-the un-migrated portion of our codebase.

-A simple fact is, our legacy Rails application has been built to rely the global scope.
-We have references to jQuery, lodash, knockout (old school, I know) littered throughout Rails views and knockout templates.
-All of our application JavaScript is added to a global `App` module.
+As mentioned earlier, our legacy JavaScript relied heavily on the global scope.
+We have references to jQuery, lodash, knockout littered throughout our compiled code, Rails views, and Knockout templates.
 To minimize the risk in this migration, we weren't going to change that.

-Why is this an issue?
+But why was this an issue?

 It helps to understand that Sprockets and Webpack are two completely different paradigms of bundling JavaScript for the browser.
-The differences get to the heart of [the problems Wepback solves](https://what-problem-does-it-solve.com/webpack/intro.html#what-problem-does-webpack-solve).
-Instead of concatentating all your JavaScript into the global scope, as Sprockets does, Webpack provides a runtimethat compartmentalizes each JavaScript module into separate scopes so that access between modules must be declared via imports.
+The differences get to the heart of [how Webpack works](https://what-problem-does-it-solve.com/webpack/intro.html#what-problem-does-webpack-solve).
+Instead of concatenating all your JavaScript into the global scope, as Sprockets does, Webpack provides a runtime that compartmentalizes each JavaScript module into separate scopes via closures so that access between modules must be declared via imports.
 By default, none of these modules are exposed to the global scope.

 <aside class="callout panel">
 <h4>What problem does Webpack solve?</h4>